Shai9/Solace-project/README.md

 ## Technologies Used
 Languages Used;
-   -  HTML
+   -  HTML.
-   -  CSS
+   -  CSS.
-   -  Javascript
+   -  Javascript.
  Button addition was the coolest part, the links to share the advices to other social media sites was a good for me.

 ### Bugs